In this guide

 The 120-Hour Placement: Practical Questions for Existing Workers

 Even if RPL reduces your study load, placement is likely to remain part of your path to the qualification.
-The most useful questions to ask your provider before enrolment:
+The most important questions to resolve with your provider before enrolment:

 Can I complete placement in my current workplace?